amper5and/node-google-voice/readme.md

 * callback (Function(error, counts)) where
 	* `error` (GoogleVoiceError)
 	* `counts` (Object): the `unreadCounts` object given by Google Voice.
-At the time of this writing, it had the following properties:
+At the time of this writing, it had the following properties: all, inbox, missed, placed, received, recorded, sms, spam, starred, trash, unread, voicemail

 ### client.download(id, callback), client.download(options,callback)
 These two methods allow you to download the audio recording of voicemails and recorded calls.
 Both versions download and present the binary data to `callback`.
-The second version also can save the recording to the file system.
+The second version can also save the recording to the file system.
 The arguments are:

 * `id` (String): the unique message id of the voicemail or recording.
 It is up to you to make sure that the id you supply is for a voicemail or recording; otherwise you will get an 'HTTP_ERROR'
 * `options` (Object) with the following properties: